July sets record as busiest month ever in Yellowstone

-CODY, Wyo., Aug 17 (Reuters) - Nearly 1 million people visited Yellowstone National Park in July, official figures showed on Monday, making last month the busiest ever for America’s first national park.
+CODY, Wyo.
+(Reuters) - Nearly 1 million people visited Yellowstone National Park in July, official figures showed on Monday, making last month the busiest ever for America’s first national park.

 The record of 980,702 visitors was hit as Yellowstone managers face challenges trying to ensure tourists can view wildlife in safety, and as the National Park Service seeks more funding to repair aging facilities and handle bigger crowds.